AiAeGames/DaniBot/README.md

 # AiAeBot

 ### Thanks
-- russelg for helping me with updating dispatcher (https://github.com/russelg)
+- russelg for helping me with dispatcher (https://github.com/russelg)

 ### Where you can find AiAeBot
 - Ripple with name AiAeBot